Logo

 Infographics-1

-Now that you’ve deciphered where your business needs to be, the next step is to find your employees’ existing skill levels.
-You can do this through training need assessments, observations, 360-degree survey feedback, etc.
+The next step is to find the employees’ existing skill levels.
+It can be achieved through tools such as training needs assessments, 360-degree survey feedback, etc.

 Identify and prioritize who and how to train

-The training needs analysis is almost done!
-Now that you’ve answered all the fundamental questions, you must use the insights to design your training modules and set a time frame.
-Then, conduct a cost-benefit analysis to validate your analysis and implement it.
+After the training needs analysis is almost done, all the fundamental questions have been answered; one must use the insights to design the training modules and set a time frame.
+It can be followed by conducting a cost-benefit analysis to validate and implement it.

 Measure the training effectiveness